 1. PetSafe Gentle Leader Headcollar Padded Adjustable

-- Padded nose loop: Provides comfort for sensitive dogs
+- Padded nose loop provides extra cushioning for sensitive dogs

-- Adjustable headcollar: Ensures a snug, gentle fit
+- Adjustable headcollar ensures a snug, secure fit

 2. Halti Headcollar Adjustable Reflective Lightweight